A-V-M/BAM-neural-net/README.md

 Background
 ==========

 Based on bidirectional heteroassociative memory model by Chartier & Boukadoum, 2006.
+Learns a mapping function for binary-to-binary vector transformations.

 Free parameters
 ---------------